mweel1/usa_high_level/ecs-gov/index.md

 ## Dynamic Spheres

-Police officers will have the ability to provide a sphere location and receive a list of vehicles and their facility by make, model, and license plate.
+Police officers will have the ability to provide a sphere location and receive a list of vehicles and their facility by make, model, and license plate, and personal profile's driving in the vehicle.

+For example, the highway patrol would be able to message everyone

 ## Operating System Commands